slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"That’s what careless words do.
 They make people love you a little less."
 -- Arundhati Roy*

+> *"You can't buy a real kiss."
+-- Naval Ravikant*

+> *"You haven't been in love, if you haven't let it ruin your life."
+-- Sarah Hildebrand*

+> *"Real love doesn't meet you at your best.
+It meets you in your mess."
+-- J. S. Park*

 First you see the virtues.
 Then the flaws.
 For a long and deep relationship, values must match.